Bahadur Singh Baral

-Major Bahadur Singh Baral (15 April 1892 – 16 October 1962) was a national poet of Nepal and a military officer in the First Gorkha Rifle of the British Indian Army.
+Major Bahadur Singh Baral (15 April 1892 – 16 October 1962) was a Nepali national poet and a military officer in the First Gorkha Rifle of the British Indian Army.
 He served as a major in the British Indian Army.
 He is known for his contributions to Nepali literature.
 He wrote several poems which comprise "Baral ko Asu", a poem book written by him.
 It consists of poems of religion, patriotism, equality, social reforms, and the bravery of the Gorkhalis.

+Biography

-Bahadur Singh Baral was born in Chuli Bojha, Deuchuli, of Nawalparasi District.
-He was well mannered and disciplined as a child.
-He was always punctual as he was brought up in a military environment.
-He was a brave and patriotic Gurkha.
-Both he and his father Sarwajeet Singh Baral were majors in the Second Battalion of the First Gorkha Rifle in the British Indian Army.
-Bahadur Singh Baral had commandeered the Second Battalion of the First Gorkha Rifle in World War II.
+Baral was born in Chuli Bojha, Deuchuli, Nawalparasi District in a military environment.
+Both he and his father were majors in the Second Battalion of the First Gorkha Rifle in the British Indian Army, in which Baral had commandeered in World War II.

+He also helped to establish Gorakhnath Temple in Village Dari, near Dharamshala, District Kangra, Himachal Pradesh.